• Disease Overview

 – SLC6A1 (More frequently reported and is associated with increased levels of

 severe intellectual disability, speech disorders and movement impairments.
-Codes for a major GABA transporter found in the central nervous system.
-GABA is an amino acid that blocks or slows nerve signals in the brain- plays a role in reducing anxiety, fear and stress)
+This gene codes for a major GABA transporter found in the central nervous system.
+GABA is an amino acid that blocks or slows nerve signals in the brain and plays a role in reducing anxiety, fear and stress.

-– SLC2A1 (Found in a variety of brain disorders and correlates with speech, movement, and intellectual impairments, along with decreased head size.
-Is known to result in a GLUT1 transporter deficiency, which impairs the body’s ability to transport glucose to the brain through the blood-brain barrier.)
+– SLC2A1 (Found in a variety of brain disorders and correlates with speech, movement and intellectual impairments, along with decreased head size.
+Is known to result in GLUT1 transporter deficiency which impairs the body’s ability to transport glucose to the brain through the blood-brain barrier.

-– CHD2 (Correlated with high levels of intellectual disability and photosensitive (light-sensitive) seizures.
-Is a mutation of the chromodomain helicase DNA-binding protein 2)
+– CHD2 (Correlated with high levels of intellectual disability and photosensitive (light-sensitive) seizures.)

 – SYNGAP1